-Ukraine president extends tour of war’s front-line areas
+Ukrainian president extends tour of war’s front-line areas

 Also Tuesday, at least three civilians were killed and 43 others were wounded by the latest Russian attacks involving drones, gliding bombs and heavy artillery, Ukraine’s presidential office said.

-In the eastern Donetsk region, Russian shelling hit 12 towns and villages, killing two and wounding 34.
-The Russian shelling also targeted the southern city of Kherson, where five people were wounded.
+In the eastern Donetsk region, Russian shelling hit 12 towns and villages, killing two people and wounding 34.
+The Russian shelling also targeted the southern city of Kherson, where five were wounded.
 In Bilopillia in the Sumy region, a Russian strike damaged a school building and an apartment building.

-Addressing a crowd of people on a square in Okhtyrka, Zelenskyy promised that the battle-scarred city would be rebuilt.
+Addressing a crowd on a square in Okhtyrka, Zelenskyy promised that the battle-scarred city would be rebuilt.

 “We won’t let any wound remain on the body of our state,” he said.